 I’ve been on a mission to spend less time thinking about sewing and more time actually doing it.
 A solution to this problem was to create a Sewing Notebook.

-The Christmas page in my Sewing Notebook currently has 11 ideas on it and I’m sure I’ll be adding more.
+The Christmas page in my Sewing Notebook in July 2019 had 11 ideas on it.

-This “recipe” has been hanging on my sewing bulletin board for almost 5 years.
-This is one project I want to get done.
+This “recipe” had been hanging on my sewing bulletin board for almost 5 years.
+This was one project I wanted to get done.

 I’m not sure when I got Zakka Style, a book of sewing projects compiled by Rashida Coleman-Hale.
 But the copyright is 2011 and I’ve had it for years.